utah-sd2c/2023-Utah-SD2C/README.md

 - ``--useFirebaseEmulator``: Defines if the application should connect to the local firebase emulator.
 Always set to true when using the iOS simulator.

-## Continous Delivery Workflows
+## Continuous Delivery Workflows

 The application includes continuous integration (CI) and continuous delivery (CD) setup.
 - Automatically build and test the application on every pull request before deploying it.
 - An automated setup to deploy the application to TestFlight every time there is a new commit on the repository's main branch.
 - Ensure a coherent code style by checking the conformance to the SwiftLint rules defined in `.swiftlint.yml` on every pull request and commit.
-- Ensure conformance to the [REUSE Spacification]() to property license the application and all related code.
+- Ensure conformance to the [REUSE Specification](https://reuse.software/spec/) to property license the application and all related code.

-Please refer to the [StanfordBDHG Template Application](https://github.com/StanfordBDHG/Utah) and the [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) for more background about the CI and CD setup for the CardinalKit Template Application.
+Please refer to the [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication) and the [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) for more background about the CI and CD setup for the Spezi Template Application.

 ## Contributors & License

-This project is based on [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery), [StanfordBDHG Template Application](https://github.com/StanfordBDHG/Utah), and the [StanfordBDHG CardinalKit Template Application](https://github.com/StanfordBDHG/CardinalKitUtah) provided using the MIT license.
+This project is based on [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery), and [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication) provided using the MIT license.

-You can find a list of contributors in the `CONTRIBUTORS.md` file.
+You can find a list of contributors in the [CONTRIBUTORS.md](https://github.com/CS342/2023-Utah/blob/main/CONTRIBUTORS.md) file.

-The CS342 2023 Utah Team Application is licensed under the MIT license.
+The U-STEP application is licensed under the [MIT license](https://github.com/CS342/2023-Utah/blob/main/LICENSES/MIT.txt).